In the links above you will find out all about the exciting learning that is yet to come this term! Please have a browse.

 6I are reading lots in school, please continue to read with them at home to help them reach their target!

 6I will have weekly P.E. although sometimes the day it is on may change.
 Therefore please ensure that your child has their P.E kit at school every day.
 Your child will need a white T-shirt, black shorts and suitable footwear (trainers/plimsolls).
 In the winter months your child can wear black tracksuit bottoms and a jumper.
 Hair should be tied up and earrings MUST be removed.
 Your child will not be able to join in with P.E if they have earrings in.

 6I Class Blog

-It has been a busy week for the whole of year 6!
+It has been another very busy week for the whole of year 6!

-In English we have continued to look at our focus book – Brightstorm.
-This week we have written our own narrative from a first person perspective.
+In English we have continued to use our new focus book – The House With Chicken Legs.
+This week we have written our own narrative primarily trying to be as dramatic as possible.
+We had to make sure we used our all of the ingredients of a dramatic text.
 There was some excellent writing, and more high quality work that can go on display!